swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 - For macOS: `CMD + Shift + P`
 - Other platforms: `Ctrl + Shift + P`

+1. In the command pallette, search for the `Swift: Create New Project...` command.
+2. Choose the type of project you'd like to create from the list of templates.

 ![Create New Project command showing available project templates](/assets/images/getting-started-with-vscode-swift/create-new-project/select-project-template.png)

-1. Choose the type of project you'd like to create from the list of templates.
-2. Choose the directory where the project will be stored.
+3. Choose the directory where the project will be stored.
-3. Give your project a name.
+4. Give your project a name.
-4. Open the newly created project.
+5. Open the newly created project.
 You will be prompted to open the project in the current window, a new window, or add it to the current workspace.
 The default behaviour can be configured by using the `swift.openAfterCreateNewProject` setting.